Not sure if Oh Deer is right for you?

 Potential Mitigations

-- Your attorney can help you research the corporate structure to confirm the information disclosed in Item 1.
+- A business advisor can help you understand the relationship between the franchisor and any disclosed affiliates, as detailed in Item 1.

 Predecessor History Issues